bleighk/Question-App/README.md

 -------
 1. Prevent PostGreSQL DB 'question_id' from auto-incrementing past the value of total number of submitted questions.

 2. Route a link to the index page.

+3. Display the number of answers submitted to each individual question on the index page.

+4. Display Gravatar username instead of email address when applicable.

 ###Reference: